About this disease

 I have come to believe that my cardiac issues may have masked other issues that were probably brewing behind the scenes… because I began to develop polyneuropathy and GI issues.

-Lane, living with the polyneuropathy of hereditary ATTR amyloidosis and taking TEGSEDI
+Quote taken from actual patient living with polyneuropathy of hereditary ATTR amyloidosis taking TEGSEDI

 Before I became symptomatic, I was very active.
 I used to love riding my bicycle, dancing, racing motorcycles—so it was devastating when I couldn’t do these things anymore due to my condition.

-Chuck, living with the polyneuropathy of hereditary ATTR amyloidosis and taking TEGSEDI
+Quote taken from actual patient living with polyneuropathy of hereditary ATTR amyloidosis taking TEGSEDI

 Don’t wait until it gets worse